Fogaroli/BookWormDen/README.md

-# Book Wom Den
+# Bookwom Den

 The Book Worm Den is a web portal for book readers to meet and exchange their knowledge.

-The application is developed using a backend written in Python Flask, the details of hte technologies should be documented in the `docs` folder.
+The application is developed using a backend written in Python Flask and front end using vanilla javascript, the details of the technologies should be documented in the [BookwormDen_Description](./documentation/BookwormDen_Description.md).

-The development steps and tasks are documented in the `Project Structure`document inside the `src` folder.
+The development steps and tasks are documented in the [Project_Steps](./documentation/Project_Steps.md) document.